PowerMops/powermops-site/src/routes/pmops/Lesson-13.md

 A loop sets up a kind of merry-go-round in your program, with a beginning and an end.
-At the end of the loop is an instruction that tells the program to \"loop back\" to the beginning of the loop.
+At the end of the loop is an instruction that tells the program to "loop back" to the beginning of the loop.
 All the statements between the beginning and the end are repeated each time program execution goes through the loop.